 Read More: Top Budget Picks

 Types of Memory Foam

 As mentioned previously, there are many polyurethane foams around, but not all of them are “memory.”
-Over the years, companies have experimented with this material and came up with some variations with a different hug, contour, cooling, sinkage levels and durability.
+Over the years, companies have experimented with this material and came up with some variations with a different hug, contour, cooling, sinkage levels, and durability for their consumer.
 While there are many others, here are the three most common types you will see on the market.

 This is the most common and the least responsive derivation of memory foam.
-It’s that traditional hug and contour feel we all know and many of us love.
+It’s that traditional hug and contour feel many people know and love.
 Typical density for this type is 4.0 – 6.0 PCF.
-Here are some of the highlights:
+Here are some of the highlights/considerations:

 - Designed to enhance circulation and relieve stress on your joints